Cecile-A-C/swi2-ensembles/README.md

 # swi2-ensembles

-Scripts and files for the ensemble-based history matching and multiobjective optimization under uncertainty described in "Cécile Coulon, Jeremy T. White, Alexandre Pryet, Laura Gatel & Jean-Michel Lemieux, A multi-objective, ensemble-based approach for pumping optimization in an island aquifer considering parameter, observation and climate uncertainty"
+Scripts and files for the ensemble-based history matching and multiobjective optimization under uncertainty described in "Cécile Coulon, Jeremy T. White, Alexandre Pryet, Laura Gatel & Jean-Michel Lemieux, An ensemble-based approach for pumping optimization in an island aquifer considering parameter, observation and climate uncertainty"

 ## File organization